-Nanticoke Health Services is committed to the welfare of the community, its patients, staff and visitors.
+Nanticoke Memorial Hospital is committed to the welfare of the community, its patients, staff and visitors.
 This page was created to keep our community informed about the latest public health concerns and emergency preparedness.
 Public health affects everyone and the responsibility for emergency preparedness rests with each individual.

 The Emergency Preparedness Plan is designed to maximize human survival and preservation of property, minimize danger, restore normal working conditions, and assure responsive communications within the organization, surrounding neighborhoods, the Town of Seaford, state agencies such as the State Police, the Local Emergency Planning Committee (LEPC), and the Delaware Emergency Management Agency (DEMA).
 This plan is fashioned in accordance with the laws, regulations, and policies that govern emergency preparedness and reflects the most current thinking in this area.